priyanshuvishnoi/priyanshuvishnoi/README.md

 - 💬 Ask me about Python.
 - 📫 How to reach me:  LinkedIn - [@PriyanshuVishnoi](https://www.linkedin.com/in/priyanshu-vishnoi-53b816169/)   Twitter - [@Priyanshu990](https://twitter.com/Priyanshu990)
 - 😄 Pronouns: He/His.
-- ⚡ Fun fact: Wubba Lubba Dub Dub!
+- ⚡ Fun fact: A programmer is not a PC repairman!

 **Languages and Tools:**